Langevin diffusions on the torus: estimation and applications: Toroidal diffusions

-\begin{rem} A similar density to \ref{rem:1} above, with $2k\pi e^{-t}$ instead of $2\pi k$, was stated in \cite{Liu2013} as the ``tpd function of the OU process on the circle'' and proved to satisfy the Chapman-Kolmogorov equation\footnote{Note that the denominator of the exponential in \cite{Liu2013}'s (15) and (16) should read $-(x_2-x_1e^{-(t_2-t_1)}+2k\pi e^{-t_2})^2$.}.
-However, that density is not circular but rather has a time-shrinking period $2\pi e^{-t}$. \end{rem}
+\begin{rem} \cite{Liu2013} stated a similar density to \ref{rem:1} above, with $2k\pi e^{-t}$ instead of $2\pi k$, as the ``tpd function of the OU process on the circle'' and proved it satisfied the Chapman--Kolmogorov equation\footnote{Note that $-(x_2-x_1e^{-(t_2-t_1)}+2k\pi e^{-t_2})^2$ should be in the exponential's denominator of \cite{Liu2013}'s (15) and \nolinebreak[4](16).}.
+That density is not circular (it has a time-shrinking period $2k\pi e^{-t}$). \end{rem}